ADVERTISEMENT

 If you could give yourself a dumb viral name what would it be?
 And it can’t be Vasectomy-Gate!

 Oh man, I haven’t even thought about that!
-[His wife laughs in the background.]
 It’d probably be something about, I dunno, like Earthquake Snipper, or something combining the two things that happened.

 I like Earthquake Snipper.
 Well, I hope you’re well stocked on frozen peas.
 Happy healing!